ncomeau/cbctl_sample_pipeline_jobs/README.md

 ### Overview

-As noted above, the forthcoming instructions are predicated on the notion that you have successfully completed the setup of the [CBC_Container_CICD_Demo](https://github.com/ncomeau/CBC_Container_CICD_Demo) demo environment.
+As noted above, the forthcoming instructions are predicated on the notion that you have successfully completed the setup of the [CBC_Container_CICD_Demo Env](https://github.com/ncomeau/CBC_Container_CICD_Demo) demo environment.

 This repository is comprised of 4 Branches:
   * **_main_** - this is purely used for initial overview and setup instructions